 - Repackage untouched items within solid airtight containers.
 Do not use disposable containers because flour moths can get inside them.

-- Place pantry moth pheromone traps for flour moths or natural repellents around the cupboards and shelves in your kitchen to catch any adults.
+- Place pantry moth pheromone traps for flour moths and natural repellents around the cupboards and shelves in your kitchen to catch any adults.
 Remember that pesticides can be poisonous, so place anything using chemicals far from your stored food.

 - For the next 1-2 weeks of controlling the infestation, make sure you are vacuuming and sweeping constantly, especially when you see any adult flour moths fluttering around.
 Remember to dispose of the contents of the bag outside your house.